BethW83/Group-Project-1-Retail/README.md

 -   `Pandas` - For cleaning the data and EDA.
 -   `Seaborn` - For visualising the data in the Jupyter Notebook.
 -   `Matplotlib` - For formatting the Seaborn charts and adding titles and labels.
--   `Power BI` - For creating the interactive dashobards.
+-   `Power BI` - For creating the interactive dashboards.

 ## Credits

 ### Content

--   [Code institute](https://codeinstitute.net/) - The intial project structure.
+-   [Code institute](https://codeinstitute.net/) - The initial project structure.
 -   [Kaggle](https://www.kaggle.com/) - Providing the data set used.
 -   [Machine Learning Repository](https://archive.ics.uci.edu/dataset/352/online+retail) - More info on the dataset that explained the 'C' - Cancelled invoices.
 -   [ChatGPT](https://chatgpt.com/) - Help overcoming Git issues.